lars-derichter/ai-programming-students/slides.md

 1. Prompt Techniques
 2. Learning vs Solving
 3. Using AI as a Learning Buddy
+4. Learning Checkpoints
-4. AI for Project Planning(as a Student)
+5. AI for Project Planning(as a Student)

 ---